andylemin/PFUI/README.md

 PFUI_Unbound - Supports anything Unbound does (Linux, BSD, etc), requires Python 3.

-PFUI_Firewall - Supports OpenBSD (FreeBSD still in alpha), requires Python 3.
+PFUI_Firewall - Supports OpenBSD (FreeBSD still in alpha).
+Python is optional: the default Rust daemon needs none on the firewall, and the Python daemon requires Python 3.

 ------
 ### Known Issues;

 Unbound with PFUI_Firewall - Does **not** currently support running Unbound with 'chroot'.
-TODO Python dependencies must also reside in the jail.
-Virtualenv planned for PFUI release candidate.
+The resolver's Python module imports its dependencies at load time, and those would have to exist inside the chroot.
+This applies to the resolver only;

-pfui_firewall.py (/usr/local/sbin/pfui_firewall) - uses an excplicit '#!/usr/local/bin/python3' hash-bang rather than
+the firewall daemon is unaffected either way.

-usual 'env python3' to occasional boot autostart sequeunce issues.
+The Python daemon (server-python/pfui_firewall.py) uses an explicit '#!/usr/local/bin/python3' shebang rather than the usual 'env python3', to avoid occasional boot autostart sequence issues.
+The Rust daemon is a compiled binary and is unaffected.

 Some browsers tend to cache DNS responses longer than the DNS RRs TTL value!
 This is bad practice and causes issues as websites change IPs for many reasons. `about:config`, set `network.dnsCacheExpiration = 0` to disable the Firefox internal DNS cache (use resolvers cache).